 - If a test is not taken at the same time or day of the scheduled test, 10 points are deducted.
 Based on documentation of extenuating circumstances, after review, the department coordinator may waive this penalty. - Missed test must be taken first day on return to class. - Missed tests must be taken within 5 scheduled school days (classroom and clinical).
 Failure to take the missed test will result in a zero grade.
 Any exceptions must be approved by the Department Coordinator. - Missed tests are not generally scheduled during class/clinical time.
-It may require time from the student, outside scheduled class time.
+It may require time from the student, outside scheduled class time i.e. Fridays in the computer lab.